Software-Improvement-Group/sigridci/docs/capabilities/objectives.md

 ## Objectives

-You can set two types of Objectives in the menu under Objectives.
-Portfolio-level or system-level objectives.
+You can set portfolio-level objectives in the menu under "Objectives".
 A system can have both portfolio and system-level objectives.
+Setting a system-level objective can be done from the "System Overview" page for that specific system, by clicking on the "Modify Objectives" button in the "System Objective Overview" area.

 Portfolio Objective:  A type of objective that targets a group of systems based on similar metadata, aiming to provide an efficient and user-friendly experience that removes the need to set objectives individually for each system and better prioritization.
 (General rule).